 Certain accounts must be closed out before preparing the monthly financial statements to reflect the company’s true financial status.
 The temporary accounts need to be closed out so that the next period can start from zero.

-Therefore, the month-end checklist should include journal entries for revenue accounts to be closed to the income summary account and expense accounts to be closed out to the income summary account.
+Therefore, the month-end checklist should include (cash) journal entries for revenue accounts to be closed to the income summary account and expense accounts to be closed out to the income summary account.
 The Income summary then closes out to retained earnings and dividends closes out to retained earnings.

 8. Prepare monthly financial statements